avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week01/01-Program-and-Sourcecode.md

 #### 1.4.3 Comments

 Comments are a useful way to make notes in the source code for yourself and others.
+There are 2 different ways of adding comments to your code.

+* By adding `//` in front of the comment.
-Everything on a line after two forward slashes // is treated as a comment.
+  Everything on a line after the `//` will be treated as comments
+* By putting `/*` and `*/` around the comment.
+  Everything inbetween the `/*` and `*/` will be treated as comments, even newlines.
+This can be used for multiline comments.
+This is very often used for adding documentation to your code, more on that in week 2

 #### 1.4.4 Example of using comments
 ```java